lhartmanis/compound-screen-1/temporal_assignments/readme.md

 CUDA Version: 11.4
 ```

-Processing data from a large-scale experiment with 10 million data points, running on 30 parallel processes and performing 10.000 MCMC sinulations per batch finished in 96 hours and each batch required 130 GB RAM.
+Processing data from a large-scale experiment with 10 million data points, running on 30 parallel processes and performing 10.000 MCMC simulations per batch finished in 96 hours and each batch required 130 GB RAM.

 ## Dependencies
 ```